Subject-2407/Helyx/README.md

 and more things are coming in the future..

-## v0.3.0 Changelog
+## v0.4.0 Changelog
 ### New
+- Mercenary Class now have new Skills
-- Added Skill System
+- Added Mana Potion
+- Blocking now replenishes 2% mana to make it a more useful move
+- Killing monster now replenishes 4% mana
 ### Changes
-- Improved UI
+- Some UI readjustments
-- Minor changes in code
+- Dungeon now consumes energy per explore
+- Code improvement